3 Key Tools for Workplace Communication

 You know how you can coo to your dog in a really sweet, loving voice, “Oh you stupid mutt I am going to get you for chewing up the sofa again,” and he hears, “good boy, sweet boy, good boy”?
-I hate to admit this publicly, but I am a bit like that dog in a recurring argument with my wife.
-It goes like this:
+The dog hears the emotional part of the communication and not the words.

-It is easier to see emotional subtext by watching others that by watching ourselves.
-For instance, turn on a congressional debate, and notice when a representative stands and says, “I would like to disagree with my esteemed colleague from across the aisle.”
-We all hear just how “esteemed” the colleague is at that moment — but the speaker pretends he is being polite, and the “esteemed colleague” is often provoked to respond to the emotion under the words.
+If you dare, it’s easy to see the power of emotional subtext by watching politicians at work.
+Turn on a congressional debate, and notice when a representative stands and says, “I would like to disagree with my esteemed colleague…” We all can hear just how “esteemed” the colleague is at that moment — but the speaker pretends he is being polite, and the “esteemed colleague” is often provoked to respond to the emotion under the words.

-If you break a communication down into component pieces, research shows that around ten percent of the message is the words (Albert Mehrabian).
-Most of the message is the tone and other “paralanguage.”
-And while we frequently manipulate the words (i.e., lie), research says that even a 5 year old child can accurately decipher the paralanguage in less than 10 seconds.
+In an often-misquoted seminal study, a researcher named Albert Mehrabian studied how the emotional part of communication is conveyed.
+If you break an emotional communication down into component pieces, he showed that around ten percent of the emotional message is the words.
+Most of the emotion is conveyed is the tone and other “paralanguage.”
+And while we frequently manipulate the words (lie), even a 5 year old child can accurately spot a lie in less than 10 seconds.

 To avoid this pitfall, perhaps the most essential tool is for me to be clear on what I am feeling — or more accurately the blend of emotion I am feeling — and ensure that my spoken communication does not contradict that palette of feelings.
 If I can not align my thoughts, feelings, and actions, I will need to postpone the discussion until I can be more completely clear.

-Also like great receptionists, you can not fool your hippocampus.
-You say, “I am ready to take the call,” but mean, “I can’t believe I’ve got to take another call now, this is totally insane, I am still…” and your hippocampus knows.
+Also like great receptionists, you can not fool these guys.
+You say, “I am ready to take the call,” but mean, “I can’t believe I’ve got to take another call now, this is totally insane, I am still…” and your hippocampus-thalamus-amygdala knows.
 The result is a partial brain shut down — a “tune out” that can also turn into depression, anxiety, withdrawal, fatigue.